 MP for Bournemouth East

-Tom Hayes is the Labour Co-op MP for Bournemouth East, elected in July 2024.
-He currently serves on the Public Accounts Commission (from December 2024) and has sat on committees examining the Water (Special Measures) Bill [HL], the Children’s Wellbeing and Schools Bill, and the Border Security, Asylum and Immigration Bill.
-He represents Bournemouth East as a backbench MP with a centre-left voting profile.
+Tom Hayes is a Labour (Co-op) MP for Bournemouth East, elected on 4 July 2024.
+He currently serves on the Public Accounts Commission and has previously sat on several parliamentary committees, including the Water (Special Measures) Bill [HL], the Children’s Wellbeing and Schools Bill, and the Border Security, Asylum and Immigration Bill.

 Generated 21 February 2026